FACT: half of adult dogs today will get cancer.

 Author (with Susan Pitcairn) of Natural Health for Dogs and Cats.
 Founder of The Pitcairn Institute of Veterinary Homeopathy

-Often there is surgery to remove the cancer, perhaps then chemotherapy to kill the cancer (and the patient, as the chemicals affect all the body), radiation to kill the tumor (and the tissues around it).
+The conventional approach is that cancer is a disease separate from the animal … one to be attacked in various ways.
+Often there is surgery to remove the cancer.
+Then there might be chemotherapy to kill the cancer (and the patient, thanks to the chemicals).
+Then radiation to kill the tumor (and the tissues around it).

 So the attitude is one of attacking something separate from the patient.

-The homeopathic approach is to understand the new growth as being generated by the body – by the same energy (life force) that grew other parts of the body.
+The homeopathic approach is to understand the new growth as generated by the body.
+It’s the same energy (life force) that grew other parts of the body.
 So homeopathic treatment doesn’t fight against the growth or see it as separate.

-Then it is resorbed or expelled.
+Then it’s resorbed or expelled.